 Properly dry your grains at a safe moisture content level before storage and/or transport.
 Doing this will save you a lot of grief because sufficiently dried crops have a far less likely chance of growing molds.
-Using mechanical dryers is the safest method, but this can become costly especially for smallholder farmers.
+Drying needs to be done until there is equilibrium between the moisture in the commodity and the moisture in the air.
+Using mechanical dryers is a popular and effective method, but this can become costly especially for smallholder farmers.

-Other cost-effective methods include sun-drying with a sturdy mat or drying floor that keeps away contaminants and debris from your harvest.
+Other cost-effective methods include sun-drying with a sturdy mat or drying floor that keeps away contaminants and foreign matter from your harvest.

 You also have to monitor the moisture content of your crops before loading or storing them in a shipping container.
-Remember that different products have different ideal moisture contents.
-Crops like coffee and milled rice are safe at 12% moisture, while products with high oil content such as cocoa and peanuts are safe at 7%.
+Remember that different products have different equilibrium contents.
+Crops like coffee and milled rice are safe at 12% moisture, while products with high fat content such as cocoa and peanuts are safe at 7%.
 Maize and wheat are safe at higher levels of around 13-14% moisture content.
-Using tools such as a moisture meter can help you easily determine if your crops are at a safe moisture content.
+Using a reliable moisture meter can help you easily determine if your crops are at a safe moisture content.

 Eliminate excess moisture in your shipping containers.
 This can be easily done with the help of oxygen absorbers.
 These are packets of iron powder that draw oxygen from the air, so your products are protected from mold growth.
 This is because oxygen carries moisture from the air, so less oxygen means less moisture inside the shipping containers.